talentsec/lev_doc/tutorial/README.md

 ![image.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/3e4dd10e-3021-4647-a9e4-09877140b6f6.png)

-​	If the content shown above does not appear, please refer to the following document to install the SSH command Install ssh.
+​	If the content shown above does not appear, please refer to the following document to install the ssh command: Install ssh.
 ​	[安装ssh](https://docs.microsoft.com/zh-cn/windows-server/administration/openssh/openssh_install_firstuse)

 ​	Then enter the command: